hyperledger-labs/minifabric/docs/README.md

 When you develop your own chaincode for 1.4.x, it is important to place all your code in one package since Fabric 1.4.x uses go 1.12.12 whose support to mod module is not complete, code in the subdirectory can not be picked up.
 For fabric 2.0 or greater, it is supported, you can have some local modules with your own chaincode.
+If you are in a location which is hard to access golang related public repository, you can package your chaincode with the vendor directory which already includes all necessary dependencies, this way, during the install, minifabric wont try to get the dependencies again.

 If you have no chaincode developed and run `minifab install` command, minifab will install the sample chaincode named `simple` which comes with minifab.